Skip to main content

 What is SAD?

-Seasonal affective disorder (SAD) is a type of depression that's related to changes in seasons.
-It typically occurs during the fall and winter months; although less common, people can also experience the reverse pattern in the spring and summer months.
-Millions of American adults may suffer from SAD, although many may not know they have the condition.
-SAD occurs much more often in women than in men, and it is more common in those living farther north, where there are shorter daylight hours in the winter.
+Millions of American adults may suffer from SAD, but many may not know they have the condition.
+SAD affects women much more often than men, and it is more common in those living farther north, where there are shorter daylight hours in the winter.

 Signs and symptoms of SAD may include: